Health Care Professionals

 Breath Control for Resilient Health Care Professionals

-Burnout has reached rampant levels among healthcare professionals, with over one-half of physicians and one-third of nurses experiencing symptoms.
+Burnout has reached rampant levels among healthcare professionals, with over one-half of physicians, nurses and health care assistants experiencing symptoms.
 The burnout epidemic is detrimental to patient care.

 Burnout is a combination of exhaustion, compassion fatigue, cynicism, perceived inefficacy, chronic negative responses to stressful workplace conditions resulting from long-term occupational stress.